mrk0z4/RF24NetworkRPi/README.md

 Anyway, my efforts turned my goal into reality.

+Instructions:

+	0. Be sure you have the nRF24L01+ module connected to the SPI pins (CE is physical pin 25).
+	1. Navigate into RF24NetworkRPi directory.
+	2. On the console, write the command "make".
+Then "sudo make install".
+	3. To run any example, e.g. meshping, navigate to that directory and do "make".
+	4. Run the program with "sudo ./meshping"
+	5. Enjoy.
+Now you can do a mesh network using this module inside your house.

 ==============

 I've ported only the meshping example, but I plan to port the others ASAP.